 Taking the DMZ train was a pleasant yet uneventful rail journey that lasted a bit more than an hour.
 But once we neared North Korea, that all changed.

 We arrived at Imjingang Station.
 This is the final train station before entering the DMZ.
 The Imjingang Station was formerly the final stop on the Gyeongui Line before the DMZ train began allowing visitors to go beyond it, once it began operating in 2014.

 Before arriving at Imjingang Station, we were required to complete an application to gain entry.
 But given our inability to read Korean, we had no idea what we were agreeing to.

 We signed anyways and stepped off the train with our passports in hand.

 We waited in a short queue at this military checkpoint and were processed in as if we were entering another country.
 But this DMZ train to North Korea stops just short of the border with North Korea.
 So there are no immigration procedures or passport stamps issued.

 This is when the train actually enters the civilian-restricted area known as the demilitarized zone (DMZ), which separates North and South Korea.

-The train crosses the Imjin River and the big windows allow passengers to watch this transition unfold, as the train slowly travels on a bridge over the river.
+The train crosses the Imjin River and the train’s big windows allow passengers to watch this transition unfold, as it slowly travels on a bridge over the river.
 It’s eerie to see remnants of the former bridge that had been destroyed during the Korean War.